IU School of Social Work is headquartered on the IUPUI campus with locations on 8 IU Campuses. The school also has the Department of Labor Studies

 The Bureau of Labor Statistics (www.bls.gov) rates social work as a profession projected to grow "much faster than average" compared to other professions through the year 2016.
 Every state in the United States licenses social workers, so this degree will enable you to be marketable in whichever state you may reside after graduation.

-Employment of child, family, and school social workers is projected to grow 15 percent from 2012 to 2022, faster than the average for all occupations.
+Employment of child, family, and school social workers is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
 Child and family social workers will be needed to work with families to strengthen parenting skills, prevent child abuse, and identify alternative homes for children who are unable to live with their biological families.
-In schools, more social workers will be needed due to rising student enrollments.
+In schools, more social workers will be needed as student enrollments rise.
+However, employment growth of child, family, and school social workers may be limited by federal, state, and local budget constraints.Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Social Workers

 Social Work is a profession devoted to helping people function at their best in their environment.